 The Company has a 100% interest in the Turnagain Nickel property located in the Liard Mining Division in northern British Columbia, approximately 70 km east of Dease Lake.
-The 72 claims that comprise the Turnagain property are contiguous, and as of the date of this report, cover an area of approximately 40,016.7 hectares.
-The 65 claims comprising the core areas of the Turnagain property total 33,219.72 hectares and have had assessment work applied to them to keep them in good standing until at least August 1, 2023.
-The ongoing maintenance of 7 claims contiguous to the main property that were staked in January and July 2018 is currently being assessed.
-Additionally, two isolated non-contiguous claims were staked in June 2018 to the west of the Turnagain property along a potential road corridor.
-These 9 claims staked in 2018 have expiry dates in 2019.
+The 66 claims that comprise the Turnagain property are contiguous, and as of the date of this report, total approximately 33,961.6 hectares.
+The 65 claims comprising the core areas of the Turnagain property total 33,219.72 hectares and have assessment work applied resulting in expiry dates ranging from May 2027 to December 2029.
+One non-core claim contiguous to the main property that was staked in January 2018 currently has an expiry date of August 2023.
+Six non-core contiguous claims staked in July 2018 totalling 6,797.0 hectares have been allowed to lapse.